 Nearly everyone in my life told me at one point that beatboxing was just a fun hobby and that it would never amount to anything.
 I believed them.
 But through God, miracles, hard work, passion, never giving up, and one little answered prayer, my beatboxing now has over 1 billion views online and I’ve beatboxed on stages around the country for thousands and thousands of people.

 With all of this said, I believe that we constantly develop passions.
 It’s a forever thing.
-The more we pursue what we’re called to do, the more we’re introduced to passions we never would have discovered.
+The more we pursue what we’re called to do, the more we’re introduced to passions that we never would have discovered.
+To find those deeper, more meaningful passions, we have to act first.
 More than beatboxing, I loved the awe-inspired smiles it brought to peoples’ faces – and more than music – I loved the powerful lyrics and harmonic moments that made people really feel.

 Through my viral video and public speaking experiences, I have discovered that my true passion is uplifting and inspiring others.
-I particularly enjoy encouraging people to pursue what they love as well as proving to them that they matter and what they really want in life is totally possible for them.
+The vehicles in which I do so are also passions of mine.
+I particularly enjoy encouraging people to pursue what they’ve always wanted to, as well as prove to them that they matter and what they really want in life is totally possible for them.

-I could talk all day about the seemingly constant ups and downs, financial struggles, family hardships, and depression that has been with me through all this time and even now … but we ALL have trials!
+I could talk all day about the seemingly constant ups and downs, financial struggles, family hardships, and depression that has been with me through everything and even right now … but we ALL have trials!
 I just want you to know that I also struggle, and that I’m committed to living more UPBEAT and impacting millions of lives.

 I do this through live events and my podcast, UPBEAT with Parker Kane.
 I plan to also write books and make more videos!
 I’m even considering making some courses or workshops, because I’m all about that one-on-one interaction!
 However, I know that the real impact often takes place in those small, day-to-day interactions that are easy to overlook.
 If we are kind, we are constantly impacting people in a positive way.

-I’m so grateful for all that life, my family, and Heavenly Father has given me.
-I’m thankful for everything that I have, the apartment that I live in, the technology and resources I always have available to me, and especially the amazing people in my life I am blessed to call family, friends, and motivators … including you!
+I am so grateful for all that life, my family, and a loving Heavenly Father has given me.
+I’m thankful for everything that I have, the apartment that I live in, the technology and resources that I always have available to me, and especially the amazing people in my life who I am blessed to call family, friends, and motivators … including you!
 I appreciate you being here and taking the time to engage with me on my website.

-Please connect with me by following my podcast and engaging with me on Instagram, Facebook, YouTube, TikTok, or Twitter as I love meeting new people and having meaningful conversations.
-I also love being a part of your journey and staying up to date with you, your experiences, and the lessons you’re learning.
+Please connect with me by following my podcast, joining The UPBEAT Suite, and engaging with me on Instagram, Facebook, YouTube, or TikTok – as I love meeting new people and having meaningful conversations.
+I also enjoy being a part of your journey and staying up to date with you, your experiences, and the lessons you’re learning.

 I really hope that I can be of assistance.
 I’m striving to make a difference with my podcast, event performances, and everyday goals of deploying kindness.
 I respond to every single message and every single comment.
 Please don’t hesitate to reach out!